- To Do: Be calm, clear the lane with the zipper method.

 Legal Framework: Article 71 and Administrative Fines

 Article 71 of Highway Traffic Law No. 2918 lists vehicles holding right-of-way priority and places "ambulances and vehicles transporting injured or critically ill patients" at the top of the list [7].
-The yielding rule in Article 57 was tightened by Law No. 7574 dated 12 February 2026 [7]:
+The yielding obligation in Article 71 and the related administrative-fine provisions in Article 55 were tightened by Law No. 7574, which was adopted by the Grand National Assembly on 12 February 2026 and entered into force upon publication in the Official Gazette dated 27 February 2026 (No. 33181) [7][8]:

 - Drivers who fail to yield to the vehicles in Article 71(a) and (b) — ambulances and fire trucks — face an administrative fine of 46,000 Turkish Lira, a 30-day driver's licence suspension, and a 30-day vehicle impoundment [7].